IsmailElnaggar/CHASE2025_Cross_Dataset_SCG_Benchmark/README.md

 # Basic Tutorial for the method presented in IEEE/ACM CHASE2025 publication: Cross-Dataset Validation of a Sensor Agnostic Sesimocardiography Peak Detection Method

 * In this example we will show how to apply the given method to an SCG signal snippet as an example
-* The full pipeline is applied to a few examples of signals at the end of this example
+* The full pipeline for each dataset can be found in notebook form in the pipeline_notebooks.zip file.
 * Paper link: https://ieeexplore.ieee.org/abstract/document/11121120
 * Citation: I. Elnaggar et al., "Cross-Dataset Validation of a Sensor Agnostic Seismocardiography Peak Detection Method," _2025 IEEE/ACM Conference on Connected Health: Applications, Systems and Engineering Technologies (CHASE)_, New York, NY, USA, 2025, pp. 395-400. doi:10.1145/3721201.3724416.
 * <b> For question/comments please contact Ismail Elnaggar via email: imelna@utu.fi <b>